Below you will find answers to the most frequently asked questions.

 What happens with snapshots attached to my volumes?

 Those will be lost, as we are unable to duplicate snapshots from the legacy to the new platform.
 When you want to save a snapshot of your volume, create a new volume with the snapshot as source.
-This can be done in Horizon: Volumes > New Volume > Clone an exisiting volume, here you select the volume where you want to clone the snapshot from and you can select the snapshot itself.
+This can be done in Horizon: Volumes > New Volume > Clone an existing volume, here you select the volume where you want to clone the snapshot from and you can select the snapshot itself.

 Are glance images (snapshots/custom images) also imported into the new region?